bparanj/crystal/computer/electronics/problems/impedance-network.md

 Impedance network problems involve analyzing or designing electrical circuits with complex impedances.
-Here's an explanation of key aspects:
+Here's an explanation:

 1. Definition:
    - Impedance networks are circuits containing resistors, capacitors, and inductors.